 This interdisciplinary minor brings together courses in psychology that focus on the social, clinical, cognitive and societal aspects of psychology and how it relates to law.
-This knowledge is augmented with courses from the Law School that identify the relationship between mental health, social psychology and law.
+This knowledge is augmented with courses from the Gould School of Law that identify the relationship between mental health, social psychology and law.